jsimplicio/jsimplicio.github.io/_posts/2020-3-10-breadcrumb-component-for-Seeds.md

 <div class="problem-statement">
 <h2>💪 The challenge</h2>
-To design, build, and release the breadcrumb component.
-We defined breadcrumbs as small user interface elements used for navigating content in parent-child relationships within pages or overlays.
-Breadcrumbs should provide context for where users are in a nested hierarchy.
+To design, build, and release a breadcrumb component.
 </div>

 ## Background